Nikkor wide-angle lenses

 This very popular and a bit cheaper wide-angle lens entered the world as Nikkor-N in June 1971.
 It has so called floating elements, forerunner of the CRC-system.
 The Nikkor-N.C (C = coating) was introduced in December 1972.
 In May 1975 Nikon presented a redesigned lens barrel with rubber grip - in stead of the older scalloped lens barrel.
 Although the optical design wasn´t changed aperture can be set at 22.
 The AI-version that was presented in March 1977 has a new design and a new optical construction (9 individual lenses), followed by an AIS-version in October 1981.
 This 24mm.-lens has got an AF-version since September 1986.
 The still available AF-D version arrived in December 1993.
 All lenses take 52 mm filters and the HN-1 hood.

 Introduced in April 1971 as Nikkor-N.C with a scalloped barrel and fitted with 9 lenses in 8 groups this fast wide-angle lens became an instant success.
 Some of the elements were floating elements for better sharpness at short distances.
 Together with the Nikkor-S 1.2/55 mm. this lens received - as one of the first Nikkors - the famous Nikon multi-layer coating.
 In February 1976 a new design of the lens barrel (with rubber grip) was introduced, followed by the AI-version in March 1977.
 The AIS-version, which was presented in December 1981 has a new optical design (8 individual lenses).
-All version accept 52 mm filters and the HN-1 hood.
+All versions accept 52 mm filters and the HN-1 hood.
 Unfortunately Nikon did not made an autofocus version.

 AI/S-version with HN-2 hood